- American Physical Society Sites

 - Careers In Physics

 - About APS

 APS and the American Institute of Physics (AIP) Statistical Research Center provide a variety of statistics on minorities in physics in the US.

 APS generates statistical reports on minorities in physics.
 Current reports are shown below.
 These reports are freely available for your use.
 You may use our graphs in reports and presentations or you may use the raw data to create new graphs and charts.
 Credit APS and IPEDS as shown on each graph.

-Percentage of U.S. bachelor’s, master’s, and doctoral degrees awarded to underrepresented minorities (URMs) in physics.
+Percent of bachelor’s, master’s, and doctoral degrees awarded to underrepresented minorities (URMs) in physics.